As part of the program, you will have field experiences and student teaching.

 Pre-service teacher training experience (the 500's)

-To assure an optimal pre-service teacher training experience and adhere to quality standards established by the Missouri State Department of Education and the Council for the Accreditation of Educator Preparation, all students seeking the Bachelor of Science in Education – Elementary Education (grades 1-6 certification) are required to enroll in a 12 credit hour block of courses in the semester preceding supervised teaching.
+To assure an optimal pre-service teacher training experience and adhere to quality standards established by the Missouri Department of Elementary and Secondary Education (MoDESE) and the Council for the Accreditation of Educator Preparation, all students seeking the Bachelor of Science in Education – Elementary Education (grades 1-6 certification) are required to enroll in a 12 credit hour block of courses in the semester preceding supervised teaching.
 This block of courses includes ELE 500(4), ELE 501(2), ELE 510(3), ELE 530(2), and EDT 520(1).
 An extensive field experience in area public school classrooms is included in this block and students must commit two full school days to the field experience that semester which equates to 7:30 a.m. to 4:00 p.m.

 - Specific courses required for major and/or certification which may be used to satisfy General Education Requirements: